devgkz/litero/README.md

 # Litero

-**Extremely simple router for small web applications.
+**Extra light router and dispatcher for small web applications.
 Small footprint and no overhead.**

-Router class in this package route HTTP requests by URL pattern to callbacks.
-When the current request URL matches one of the patterns, the respective callback function is called to handle the request.
+Router class in this package maps HTTP-requests by URL pattern to callbacks.

 **Note:** It's component not support PSR-7 HTTP Message Interface out of the box.